Guide to Work, Study, Travel and Living Abroad

 Britannia Schools, Central Department.
 Employs native speaker teachers with TEFL certification for schools in Rio de Janeiro and Porto Alegre.
 Despite name, North American teachers are hired.
 CELTA Certificate course offered.

-International TEFL Academy offers TEFL TESOL Certification in Rio de Janeiro, Brazil and helps with job placement.
+International TEFL Academy offers TEFL TESOL Certification in Brazil and helps with job search guidance for teaching abroad and online.

 Chile

-Typically these schools may offer a newcomer no more than a few hours of teaching work, gradually working up to a full timetable after a probationary three months.
-American job-seekers, especially those with a TEFL background, should approach one of the Institutos Chileno Norteamericano including the one in Santiago listed here.
+Typically, these schools may offer a newcomer up to a few hours of teaching work, gradually working up to a full timetable after a probationary three months.
+American job-seekers, especially those with a TEFL background, should approach one of the Institutos Chileno Norteamericano, including the one in Santiago listed here.

 EF English First.
 Several EFL branches in Chile.

-International TEFL Academy offers TEFL TESOL Certification in San Jose - Heredia, Costa Rica and helps with job placement.
+International TEFL Academy offers TEFL TESOL Certification in Chile and helps with job search guidance for teaching abroad and online.

 Colombia